The Glenda Lewis Critical Race Scholar Award

 - protest, activism, and social change

-Recipients will be named Critical Race Scholars and will receive an award of $2,000 for the Fall 2023-Spring 2024 academic year to support and facilitate their research.
-Critical Race Scholars will form a cohort that will meet during the tenure of the award to share and discuss their research and will then have their work featured in a Graduate Studies hosted platform (webinar; Shared Knowledge Conference brief presentation; or other suitable venue to be determined in light of the Covid-19 pandemic).
+Recipients will be named Critical Race Scholars and will receive an award of $2,000 to support and facilitate their research.
+Critical Race Scholars will form a cohort that will meet during the tenure of the award to showcase their research in a Graduate Studies hosted event like Lobobites and/or Graduate Poster Showcase.

 Eligibility